Corrections to reaction-diffusion dynamics above the upper critical dimension: Effective action

 The effective rate $\lambda$ defines a characteristic length scale $b$ via $\lambda/D \sim b^{2 (d-d_c)/d_c}$, which is called the capture radius and which is (in principle) independent of $r_0$~\cite{deGennes82}.
 For \mbox{$d=d_c$}, where $g$ is dimensionless, the bare coupling is linked to a capture radius by dimensional transmutation as $b = \Lambda^{-1} \exp[-2Dk^{d_c/2}\pi/gk!]$, which is known as a scale anomaly~\cite{pitaevskii97,olshanii10,hofmann12}.
 The renormalized vertex is

 and no longer contains a strong cutoff dependence.
-Equation~\eqref{eq:gammas2} is valid below $d < 2d_c$, and additional logarithmic divergences appear at integer multiples of $d_c$.
+Equation~\eqref{eq:gammas2} is valid below $d < 2d_c$ and additional logarithmic divergences appear at integer multiples of $d_c$.
 They can be renormalized by including higher-order reaction terms that include derivatives, but they will not contribute to the vertex function in the limit $s\to 0$, which is the one relevant in this paper.

-Note that the discussion of universality in reaction-diffusion systems is similar to that of universal scattering in quantum gases, where Eq.~\eqref{eq:gammas} (analytically continued to real time) describes the scattering $T$-matrix of two bosons via a contact interaction~\cite{braaten08}.
+Note that this discussion of the $k$-particle memory function in reaction-diffusion systems is similar to that of scattering in quantum gases, where Eq.~\eqref{eq:gammas} describes the scattering $T$ matrix of $k$ bosons (typically, $k=2$) via a contact interaction~\cite{braaten08}.
 The renormalization then links the strength of the contact interaction to the $s$-wave scattering length $\lambda/D \sim a^{2 (d-d_c)/d_c}$, which is the universal parameter that encodes all information about low-energy scattering via a (possibly unknown) short-range potential.